jmetzger/training-deployment-gitlab-helm-kubernetes-prometheus/kubernetes-gitlab-ci-cd/04-fix-problem-context-auto-devops.md

   script:
     - set
     - kubectl config get-contexts
 # this will be the repo and the name of the agent
+# Take it from the last block
+# you will see it from the pipeline
-    - kubectl config use-context dummyhoney/spring-autodevops-tln1:gitlab-devops-tn1
+    - kubectl config use-context dummyhoney/tln1:gitlab-tln1
     - kubectl get pods -n gitlab-agent-tln1
+    - ls -la
+    - id
 ```

 ## Fix by setting KUBE_CONFIG